 Being taxed for income in Spain

-If you are a British national living and working or retired in Spain, or are looking to live in Spain full time, you will need to know the relevant taxes related to your specific income.
+If you are a Non-Spanish national living and working or retired in Spain, or are looking to live in Spain full time, you will need to know the relevant taxes related to your specific income.

 Sometimes, it is difficult to obtain the necessary income & tax answers that you need.
-Therefore, at PSI Consultants we have complied a list of the most important income taxes that are liable to be paid in Spain.
+Therefore, at PSI Consultants we have compiled a list of the most important income taxes that are liable to be paid in Spain.

 1).
 EMPLOYMENT INCOME

 British residents living in Spain are liable to taxed on worldwide income from any employment.
 It is irrelevant if the work is provided in Spain or in another country.
 So long as you earn gross employment income and bonuses, you will be taxed in Spain as general income.
 Having said that, there are some special rules for certain benefits, meanwhile you may be able to apply for an exemption for work performed overseas, although this is subject to specific requirements.

 British nationals who become Spanish residents as a result of employed work in Spain, may be able to utilise a special tax regime.
 You will be allowed to opt to be taxed as non-residents for the year of arrival and the following five years.
 Although, you will have to manually apply for this regime in the first 6 months of employment and living in Spain.

 There will be many terms and conditions and therefore you will need to investigate if your particular circumstance is applicable to this regime.
 The Beckham Law only apply’s to applicants who work directly for a business and not self-employed work or to retired pensioners.

 3).
 SELF-EMPLOYED INCOME

 Income from self-employed work will be subject to a specific tax band depending on how much is earned.
 The net profit of income is considered for taxation, this is the gross income minus the business expenses.